-The Director of Field Education will review Tevera to Confirm that the placement supervisor is listed, resume or resumes have been reviewed and if the Affiliation Agreement is Current.
-Information will be updated as needed and any additional information requested.
 The Director of Field Education will send a letter to the agency that confirms student's field placement acceptance.
 The letter to the field instructors will include additional information about field placement and particularly information about the field instructor orientation held in September as well.